ActivityWatch/docs/extending.rst

 --------------------

 ActivityWatch is written to be flexible to be able to gather most types of data.
-Except for the included aw-watcher-window and aw-watcher-afk which tracks your application usage and are included by default in ActivityWatch, there are additional so-called :doc:`watchers` for activitywatch.
+Except for the included aw-watcher-window and aw-watcher-afk which tracks your application usage, there are additional so-called :doc:`watchers` for activitywatch.

-If there is some kind of data you would want to track but are not To do this you'd want to write a so-called watcher.
 Watchers are small programs that collect data and send it off to the server.

-See :doc:`writing-watchers`.
+The only requirement for what kind of data is sent to aw-server as an event is that it has to contain a starttime (and preferably a duration aswell) so it can fit on a timeline.

+If you want to write a watcher of your own, see :doc:`writing-watchers`.

 Fetching Data